The Gum Your Dentist Wants You to Chew

 Want healthier teeth?
-Chew gum made with xylitol, a sweetener made from the bark of birch trees.
+Chew some gum that’s made with xylitol, a sweetener made from the bark of birch trees.
 Studies show that xylitol doesn’t contribute to tooth decay formation like normal sugars – and it may also prevent the usual decay-forming oral bacteria from doing damage.

 Here’s how it works